KyleWeesner/Catpstone-League_of_Legends_Win_Predictor/README.md

 ## Tools
-The predictive models were made with a combination between the data and tools used in this project.
+The predictive models were made with a combination of the data and the tools listed below:
-- Pandas for datafram manipulation and data analysis.
+- Pandas for dataframe manipulation and data analysis.
 - Sklearn for statistical modeling and machine learning.
-- Streamlit for app building
+- Streamlit for app building.

 ## Navigation

-Follow through these notebooks in order to follow workflow.
-They can be found in the workspace folder in this repository.
+Follow these notebooks in order for the workflow.

 1. [Webscraping/ Data Collection](https://github.com/KyleWeesner/Catpstone-exploration/blob/main/Untitled_Folder/Web_scraping_for_Final_Dataset.ipynb)